vanneihthawng/VanFox-Active-Directory-Lab/02-Domain-Controller-Promotion/README.md

 This screenshot shows that the required server roles, **Active Directory Domain Services** and **DNS Server**, are installed on DC01.

 **Why it matters:**
-These roles are required for domain controller functionality, enabling centralized directory services and name resolution within the domain.
+These roles are required for domain controller functionality, enabling centralized directory services and domain-based name resolution.

 ---